Founder’s Playbook

 An effective report doesn’t just describe reality—it changes what people are willing to do about it.
 Over the course of Robert’s career, policy and research reports have supported organizations addressing complex and politically charged challenges, from caregiving and aging to workforce issues and beyond.

+• Making the invisible impossible to ignore.
 Many of the issues these organizations sought to elevate were either politically volatile or largely invisible.
 Caregiver shortages were treated as inevitable.
 Aging systems were viewed as technical backwaters.
 LGBTQ older adults were rarely centered in policy debates.
 The long-term care system was discussed in fragments, stripped of human consequence.

 The challenge was consistent: